-A variable refers to a characteristic or attribute of an individual or an organisation that can be measured or observed and that varies among the people or organisation being studied.
-A variable typically will vary in two or more categories or on a continuum of scores, and it can be measured or assessed on a scale (Creswell, 2009).
+A variable is a trait or characteristic of an individual or organisation that can be quantified or noted, exhibiting variation across the subjects under investigation.
+Variables often fluctuate across multiple categories or along a continuum of values and can be evaluated or measured on a scale (Creswell, 2009).

 This section outlines the key variables that were employed in the study to support the research goals and answer the research questions.
 The task of conceptualisation is to provide a framework for the questions appearing in the research.